yongchao98/PROMST/README.md

 ```

 ## Usage
-Your set up do not need GPU to train the score model if you set with_score_model = 'False'
+Your system do not need GPU to train the score model if you set with_score_model = 'False'
 ```
 python env3-box-arrange-train_MCTS.py
 -experiment_trial_num 1